-The University Libraries will award up to 10 grants to faculty and instructors who adopt an open textbook or open course content for their course.
-The grant initiative provides a financial incentive for faculty and instructors to switch from traditional expensive textbooks to high-quality, free open textbooks.
+The Western Michigan University Libraries offers $1,000 grants to faculty and instructors for adopting an open textbook or open course content for their course.
+This grant initiative provides a financial incentive for faculty and instructors to switch from traditional expensive textbooks to high-quality, free open textbooks.

 Colleges and universities have developed open textbooks and course content in response to concerns about the affordability of traditional textbooks.
 Textbook prices have risen 1041% since 1977, higher than medical costs and the Consumer Price Index.